-How it all began.
+How it all began

 Meet Denny Rauen, Master Luthier.

 In 1978 Denny invented the “Multi-Radius Fretboard” in his basement shop.
-Today the conical fretboard is often called compound radius.
-Several years after applying this creation to his own custom built guitars and repair shop refrets he published “Multi-Radius Fretboards”.
+Today the conical fretboard is often referred to as "compound radius".
+Several years after applying this creation to his own custom built guitars and repair shop re-fretting he published “Multi-Radius Fretboards” in American Lutherie and The String Instrument Craftsman.
 Sharing ideas is a common tradition amongst luthiers and Denny is proud to have contributed.
-To this day luthiers around the world use this idea that allows guitarist to bend notes while retaining a light action.
+To this day luthiers around the world use this idea that allows guitarist to bend notes while retaining a light action